Titania (A Midsummer Night's Dream): Role in the play

 Shakespeare's Titania has a major role to play in one of A Midsummer Night's Dream's subplots.

-Titania is a very proud creature and as much of a force to contend with as her husband, Oberon.
+Titania is a proud creature and as much of a force to contend with as her husband, Oberon.
 She and Oberon are engaged in a marital quarrel over which of them should have the keeping of an Indian changeling boy.
 It is this quarrel which drives the plot, creating the mix-ups and confusion of the other characters in the play.

 Due to an enchantment cast by Oberon's servant Puck, Titania magically falls in love with a "rude mechanical" (a labourer), Nick Bottom the weaver, who has been given the head of a donkey by Puck, who feels it is better suited to his character.
 While under the spell, Titania loses the powerful attributes she previously held and becomes fawning instead.

 After Oberon and Puck have had enough of watching Titania make a fool of herself to woo "a monster", Oberon reverses the spell and the two reunite after Titania pronounces "what visions have I seen!
 Methought I was enamour'd of an ass."
 At the play's conclusion, Titania and Oberon lead a fairy blessing of the marriages of the play's protagonists.